-- Powder free Nitrile Gloves to protect hands.
-Do not use rubber gloves as rubber reacts with the coating and will get sticky. - Eye Protection to protect eyes when stirring, pouring and applying the coating.
+- Powder free Nitrile Gloves to protect hands. (in kits) Do NOT use rubber/latex gloves as will react with coating become sticky. - Eye Protection to protect eyes when stirring, pouring and applying the coating.
 Wear as a minimum spectacles or sunglasses. - Tarpaulin or Cardboard sheet to protect asphalt, concrete ground/floor in the event of coating spillage.